OSOceanAcoustics/echodataflow/docs/source/logging/kelk.md

 # Implementing Logging with Kafka and Elastic Stack

 ## Overview
-echodataflow integrates with Kafka to send worker messages to a Kafka topic, which can then be routed to any logging destination.
-In this example, we will set up an Elastic Stack (Elasticsearch, Logstash, Kibana, Beats) with Kafka integration to analyze and visualize logs in real-time.
+Echodataflow integrates with Kafka to send worker messages to a Kafka topic, which can then be routed to any logging destination.
+In this example, we will set up an [Elastic Stack](https://www.elastic.co/) (Elasticsearch, Logstash, Kibana, Beats) with Kafka integration to analyze and visualize logs in real-time.

 ### Setting Up the Infrastructure
 Dockerized Elastic Stack with Kafka Integration